2022–23 Pyramids FC season

-The 2022–23 Pyramids FC season is the club's 15th season in existence and the sixth consecutive season in the top flight of Egyptian football.
-In addition to the domestic league, Pyramids are participating in this season's editions of the Egypt Cup, the EFA Cup and the CAF Confederation Cup.
+The 2022–23 Pyramids FC season was the club's fifth season in existence and the fifth consecutive season in the top flight of Egyptian football.
+In addition to the domestic league, Pyramids participated in this season's editions of the Egypt Cup, the EFA Cup and the CAF Confederation Cup.

 Overview

 About eight months after being hired, Pyramids fired coach Takis Gonias following a third heavy defeat.